himaallu/GroundTruth-AI-/README.md

 **The Pain Point:** This manual process is slow, boring, and error-prone.
 If a product category is bleeding money, the client might not know for days because the reporting lag is too high.

-**My Solution:** I built **TrendSpotter**, a standalone desktop automation tool.
+**My Solution:** I built an **Insight Engine**, a standalone desktop automation tool.
 A user simply selects a raw dataset, and seconds later, the system mathematically diagnoses profit leaks and generates a fully analyzed, executive-ready PDF report saved directly to their machine.

 -----